What is Effectuation?

 How do I use Effectuation?

-A significant amount of entrepreneurs imagine future scenarios (typically idealised) based on a large number of assumptions.
+As a natural response to uncertainty, entrepreneurs tend to imagine future scenarios based on a large number of assumptions.
 I use effectuation in combination with tools that also recognise the uncertainty of venturing in unknown markets, particularly Lean Startup.

 I have developed a training program on Effectuation using case studies, exercises and technical notes.
 It is targeted to potential entrepreneurs, founders and startup enthusiasts.

 I also offer consultancy services.
 I can help you to get the best from your effort through an effectual approach when you are developing your business model, planning your strategy or writing a business plan.